 This begs the question: how does it sort?
-It sorts alphabetically in a case-insensitive manner, and it "alphabetizes" non-alphabetical characters by ASCII value.
+It sorts alphabetically in a caseinsensitive manner, and it "alphabetizes" non-alphabetical characters by ASCII value.
 The sort command several four helpful options.

--b ignore-leading-blanks ignores leading blanks -d dictionary-order pays heed to alphanumeric characters and blanks and ignores other characters -f ignore-cases ignores case -r reverse reverses comparisons and katydid each on its own line into stdin.
+-b -ignore-leading-blanks ignores leading blanks

+-d -dictionary-order pays heed to alphanu-

+meric characters and

+blanks and ignores

+other characters

+-f -ignore-cases ignores case

+-r -reverse reverses comparisons

+Here we put the command to work with stdin; use a control-d on its own line to get the prettiest format.
+Here we put the items moose, jaguar, cat and katydid each on its own line into stdin.
 Without comment, a sorted list is produced.

-Here we put the command to work with stdin; use a control-d on its own line to get the prettiest format.
-Here we put the items moose, jaguar, cat